rx9933/Cardio-Disease/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#purpose)
 #  Purpose
 The project aims to illuminate various correlations between behavioral patterns and cardiovascular diseases.
-The app will include:
+The app includes:
 1. several endpoints for retrieving specific data subsets, such as by class (cardiovascular rates or risk factors), topic (specific cardiovascular diseases or risk factors), location (states), and breakout category (gender, age, or race)
 2. functionality to post, delete, and retrieve data from a Redis database
 3. various data analysis (calculating most affected populations to specific diseases).
-4. visualizations in graphs.
+4. visualizations in graphs (of correlations between behavioral patterns like smoking and different cardiovascular diseases like stroke).
-The app's easy functionality for data visualization will allow for widespread access to data patterns and future insights into how lifestyle choices and demographic factors can contribute to cardiovascular health.
+The app's easy functionality for data visualization should allow for widespread access to data patterns and future insights into how lifestyle choices and demographic factors can contribute to cardiovascular health.
 Ultimately, the app can help inform public health strategies and interventions.

-Step 1 is currently being developed/improved while step 4 will be implemented in the future.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#data)
 #  Data